-The ESD is a mutidisiplinary division providing services to multiple U.S. Army and DoD organizations, providing programs and products to support the entomological requirements of regional Public Health Command, Army and DoD Policy needs.
+The ESD is a mutidisiplinary division providing services to multiple U.S. Army and DoD organizations, providing programs and products to support the entomological requirements of regional Public Health Commands, as well as Army and DoD Policy needs.
 The ESD is internally organized to maximize our support in these efforts and is comprised of three branches as shown below.

 Vector Data Management and Analysis Branch—Supports Army Public Health through the monitoring of vector surveillance activities Army-wide.
 Functions as the Entomological Sciences Division program integration and data informatics center, taking data generated from other Branches and integrating with Army Installation surveillance data to provide analytics in support of Division and Army Public Health needs.
 Branch programs and services include—